ngandrass/moodle-data-archiving-concept/docs/requirements/user-stories.md

   full access to all exam data.
 - **Student (Examinee)**: Takes exams, receives grades and feedback.
 Can have access to their own exam data, depending on the respective exam and teacher.
+- **Chief Operations Officer (COO)**: Makes executive decisions about the operational activities of the university.
+This especially includes, but is not limited to, the examination processes and study path organization.
 - **Legal Staff Member**: Responsible for ensuring that the exams themselves, the exam systems, and related procedures are compliant with relevant laws and regulations.
 Does not implement required measures themselves, but provides the necessary information to administrators and teachers.
 - **Moodle Administrator**: Administrates Moodle instances.
 Has full administrative access to the Moodle website administration.
 - **System Administrator**: Administrates the servers that run a Moodle instance.
 Has full access to the server and the